sasansoroushdev/champion_league/readme.md

 ```
 ## API collection
 ```
-for api samples, refer to postman collection
+for api samples, refer to postman collection, You can see samples in this link too:

 ```